DA1729/custom-riscv-core/README.md

 - Clean and documented codebase for easy extension and learning.

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software, provided that the original copyright and permission notice are included in all copies or substantial portions of the software.

 ## Future Work

 - Writing the testbenches for all the modules.
 - Expansion to other RISC-V instructions: I-type, S-type, etc.
 - Pipelining the processor.
 - Adding support for memory access.

-If you want to get on this to make this processor super complex and super cool, reach me out at: dakshpandey177@gmail.com, or daksh_p@ph.iitr.ac.in
+If you want to get on this to make this processor super complex and super cool, reach me out at: [dakshpandey177@gmail.com](dakshpandey177@gmail.com), or [daksh_p@ph.iitr.ac.in](daksh_p@ph.iitr.ac.in).